Military history of Canada: Nine Years' War

 During the Nine Years' War (1688–1697), English and French forces clashed in North America in a conflict known as King William's War.
-Governor General Frontenac initially devised an invasion to conquer the Province of New York to isolate the Iroquois, although the plan was later scaled back.
+Governor General Frontenac initially devised an invasion to conquer the Province of New York to isolate the Haudenosaunee, although the plan was later scaled back.
 In February 1690, three New French-First Nations military expeditions were launched against New England.
 One attacked Schenectady, another raided Salmon Falls, while a third besieged Fort Loyal.
 New France also urged other First Nations allies to conduct raids along the English American frontier and promoted scalpings for psychological warfare.

 The batteries of Quebec City bombard the New England fleet during the Battle of Quebec in 1690.

 After several attacks from New France's petite guerre, the English launched two retaliatory expeditions.
-A naval expedition sailed in 1690 to capture Quebec City but arrived just before the St. Lawrence River froze in mid-October, leaving little time to achieve its objective due to poor organization.
+In 1690, a naval expedition sailed to capture Quebec City, but poor planning delayed its arrival until mid-October, leaving little time to complete its objectives before the St. Lawrence River froze over.
 After a failed landing at Beauport, English forces withdrew.
 Another English expedition was repulsed at the Battle of La Prairie in 1691.
 The English also attacked Acadian settlements, including Port Royal, Chedabucto, Chignecto, and Fort Nashwaak.

 In 1696, Pierre Le Moyne d'Iberville was tasked with attacking English fishing stations and expel the English from Newfoundland.
-Setting sail from Plaisance, the French administrative capital for the island, d'Iberville's squadron razed St John's in November 1696, destroyed English fisheries along Newfoundland's eastern shore, as smaller raiding parties looted remote English hamlets, seizing prisoners.
-After four months, Iberville destroyed 36 settlements, leaving only Bonavista and Carbonear under English control by the end of March 1697.
+Setting sail in November from Plaisance, the French administrative capital for the island, d'Iberville's forces razed St John's, destroyed English fisheries along Newfoundland's eastern shore, looted remote English hamlets and seized prisoners.
+By the end of March 1697, the French destroyed 36 settlements in Newfoundland, with Bonavista and Carbonear the only settlements on the island under English control.